PHP Xdebug Debugging Setup Guide with VS Code

 Installing Xdebug on Windows with XAMPP

-XAMPP ships with Xdebug included but not enabled by default.
-Find the php.ini location in the XAMPP control panel (PHP Settings -> Edit php.ini).
-Look for the Xdebug section and uncomment or add the configuration.
+XAMPP ships with Xdebug included but disabled by default.
+Find the php.ini location through the XAMPP control panel (PHP Settings, Edit php.ini).
+Look for the Xdebug section and add or uncomment the configuration.

 zend_extension = C:\xampp\php\ext\php_xdebug.dll